dolittle/Bifrost/Documentation/Articles/overview.md

 in a way that makes the maintenance phase as easy as possible.

 The goal of Bifrost is to help make this better.
 By focusing on well established software patterns and practices, and sticking to them without compromise, we believe this is possible.
 Bifrost embraces a set of practices described in this article and tries to adhere to them fully.

+## Decoupling & Microservices

+At the heart of Bifrost sits the notion of decoupling.
+Making small focused lego pieces that can be assembled together in any way one wants to.
+This is at the core of what is referred to as [Microservices](https://en.wikipedia.org/wiki/Microservices).
+The ability to break up the software into smaller more digestable components that makes our software in fact much easier to understand and maintain.
+When writing software in a decoupled manner, one gets the opportunity of composing it back together however one sees fit.
+You could compose it back in one application running inside a single process, or you could spread it across a cluster.
+It really is a deployment choice once the software is giving you this freedom.
+When it is broken up you get the benefit of scaling each individual piece on its own, rather than scaling the monolith equally across a number of machines.
+This gives a higher density, better resource utilization and ultimately better cost control.

 ## SOLID